Skip to main content

 fibf wheel

-1. Federal Business Lifecycles, functional areas, functions, and activities serve as the basis for a common understanding of what services agencies need and solutions that should be offered.
+1. Federal Business Lifecycles are comprised of functions and activities that are the basis for understanding the services agencies need and the management solutions that should be offered.

 2. Business Capabilities are the outcome-based business needs mapped to Federal government authoritative references, forms, inputs, outputs, and data standards.

-3. Business Use Cases are a set of agency “stories” that document the key activities, inputs, outputs, and other line of business intersections to describe how the Federal government operates.
+3. Business Use Cases are agency “stories” that document key activities, inputs, outputs, and cross-functional intersections to describe how the Federal government operates.

-4. Standard Data Elements identify the minimum data fields required to support the inputs and outputs noted in the use cases and capabilities.
+4. Standard Data Elements identify the minimum business fields required to support the data inputs and outputs of the agency management operations lifecycle.

 5. Service Measures define how the government measures successful delivery of outcomes based on timeliness, efficiency, and accuracy targets.